WHAT IS FONDATION EURACTIV?

 Promotes research and innovation.
 EU Community is the most recent innovation, it is intended to help develop the next era of policy-making (see link).
 EU Community integrates the political technologies (e-Politics, e-Participation, e-Democracy, e-Diplomacy, e-Citizenship, e-Governance and e-Government) of Fondation EurActiv and the EurActiv Network.

 Disseminates knowledge through training and events: Training is provided to EurActiv Network team members, as well as to journalists from across Europe.
 Since 2011, 38 young journalists selected from third-party media, hailing from a dozen different EU countries, received an induction and on-the-job training on EU reporting, a programme that has been implemented thanks to the generous support of the Robert Bosch Stiftung (since 2011), Open Society in 2012 and Fondation Hippocrène (in 2013).

 Organigram: Click here for our organisation structure (PDF).

 Fondation is guided by an Orientation Committee and an Advisory Council composed of some 40 to 50 experts, and by a smaller management board of five people, the majority of which are non-executive directors who are otherwise unrelated to EurActiv, the media.

-List of Orientation Committee members, as of 1 November 2015:link (PDF).
+List of Orientation Committee members, as of 1 May 2016:link (PDF).

-How is it financed and where do funds go?
+How is Fondation financed and where do funds go?